Mehrdad-Dadkhah/lemp-php7/README.md

 # lemp-php7
-Docker compose file to run web server with nginx, mysql, redis, php7, phpmyadmin and ...
+Docker compose file to run web server with nginx, mysql, redis, php7, phpmyadmin and ... with composer version 2.

 it's a best and easiest way to up a complete development envirment with latest version of: